kajackdfw/eeu_components/README.md

  5. If ajax is required in a field, it will be self contained in the web component, and the url can be passed to it from the parent application's view template.
  6. EEU fields will have a valid flag compatible with a Polymer event listener
- 7. A submit button that will disable itself if valid flags are false
+ 7. A submit button that will disable itself if other web component valid flags are false
  8. All component groups will have the same HTML tags
  9. Each component group will only use one style library ( Bootstrap or Paper Element or Foundation ), not 2 .
  10. Do not duplicate any HTML5 tags or their functionality ( wrappers or an alias may be considered )

 ## Groups / Component Files
  1. eeu_html_bootstrap.html ( generic html with Bootstrap css )
- 2. eeu_blade_bootstrap.html ( Laravel Compatible )
+ 2. ~~eeu_blade_bootstrap.html~~ Will move to a dedicated repo,
  3. eeu_html_paper.html

 ## Project Status